awhitewhale/moonlit/README.md

-# MOONLIT: Momentum-contrast and Large-kernel for Multi-ne-grained Deraining
+# MOONLIT: Momentum-contrast and Large-kernel for Multi-fine-grained Deraining
-code for MOONLIT: Momentum-contrast and Large-kernel for Multi-ne-grained Deraining
+code for MOONLIT: Momentum-contrast and Large-kernel for Multi-fine-grained Deraining

 train:
 `python train.py --batch_size 100 --net_name 'resnet'`